 Your veterinarian will most likely conduct a physical exam and then do blood tests to check pancreatic enzyme levels.
 They may also choose to perform x-rays or ultrasound tests to see if there is any noticeable inflammation of the pancreas.
 Initial treatment focuses on managing/relieving pain, controlling nausea and establishing proper fluid and electrolyte balances.
 This course of action will require an assortment of pharmaceutical drugs with a variety of side-effects to worry about.
 In the case of a life-threatening, acute occurrence medications may be necessary in the short-term.
 Sometimes, pancreatitis may be misdiagnosed as just stomach upset and a medication to manage this may be recommended.
 Once pancreatic inflammation has calmed down, a low-fat, low-protein prescription diet is usually recommended by the veterinarian.

-The goal of our Natural Pancreatitis Protocol is to support the pancreas by providing digestive enzymes to enhance proper digestion while increasing the proper secretion of bile from the liver and gallbladder to efficiently begin the breakdown of fats.* Organic, whole-food supplementation will also provide nutrients to support the healing of the pancreas itself.*
+The goal of our Natural Pancreatitis Protocol is to support the pancreas by providing digestive enzymes to enhance proper digestion while also increasing the proper secretion of bile from the liver and gallbladder to efficiently begin the breakdown of fats.* Organic, whole-food supplementation will also provide nutrients to support the healing of the pancreas itself.*

 Initially, meals should consist of smaller portions and spread out to three or four times per day to ease the burden on the stressed pancreas.
 Excessive fat and other foods that are noticed to contribute to digestive upset should be eliminated.
 The diet should be whole food and easily digestible which would point to home-preparing as the best choice to make sure that the pet parent has control over added ingredients.